Henry S. Lane

-Henry Smith Lane (February 24, 1811 – June 19, 1881) was a United States representative, Senator, and the 13th Governor of Indiana; he was by design the shortest-serving Governor of Indiana, having made plans to resign the office should his party take control of the Indiana General Assembly and elect him to the United States Senate.
+Henry Smith Lane (February 24, 1811 – June 19, 1881) was a United States representative and senator and the 13th Governor of Indiana; he was by design the shortest-serving governor of Indiana, having made plans to resign the office should his party take control of the Indiana General Assembly and elect him to the United States Senate.
 He held that office for only two days, and was known for his opposition to slavery.
-A Whig until the party collapsed, he supported compromise with the south.
+A Whig until the party collapsed, he supported compromise with the South.
 He became an early leader in the Republican Party starting in 1856 serving as the president of the first party convention, delivering its keynote address, and was influential in the nomination of Abraham Lincoln.
-With the repeal of the Missouri Compromise, he became a full-fledged abolitionist, and in the Senate he was a pro-Union advocate and a strong supporter of the war effort to end the rebellion.
+With the repeal of the Missouri Compromise, he became a full-fledged abolitionist, and in the Senate, he was a pro-Union advocate and a strong supporter of the Civil War effort to defeat the Southern Confederacy.

 Early life

 Family and background

 Henry Smith Lane was born in Bath County, Kentucky near Sharpsburg on February 24, 1811, the son of James H. and Mary Higgins Lane.
 He received a classical education from private tutors and studied law; he was admitted to the bar in Mount Sterling, Kentucky in 1832.
 He moved to Crawfordsville, Indiana, in 1835 working at the Bank of Indiana and opening a law office, taking mainly criminal cases.

 Lane was an opponent of slavery early in life, and came to support Henry Clay while he lived in Kentucky.
 At age 20, he delivered an anti-slavery speech to the Colonization Society in October 1831.
-In the speech he declared, "The History of all times admonishes us that no man or community of men can be kept forever in slavery."
+In the speech, he declared, "The History of all times admonishes us that no man or community of men can be kept forever in slavery."
 While Lane opposed to expansion of slavery he was not in favor of abolition, but like Henry Clay he believed that over time slavery would die out if it was prevented from spreading.
-In 1833 he married Pamela Bledsoe Jameson.
+In 1833, he married Pamela Bledsoe Jameson.
 The couple had no children, and his wife was killed in a stage coach accident 1842; Lane escaped the accident with only minor injuries.

-Active in Whig politics, he was a member of the Indiana Senate in 1837 as a representative of Montgomery County and a member of the Indiana House of Representatives in 1838–39.
-Lane was elected to the U.S. House of Representatives in 1840 to fill the vacancy caused by the resignation of Tilghman A. Howard, he won reelection defeating John Bryce by overwhelming majority the next year, and served until 1843.
+Active in Whig politics, he was a member of the Indiana Senate in 1837 as a representative of Montgomery County and a member of the Indiana House of Representatives in 1838 to 1839.
+Lane was elected to the U.S. House of Representatives in 1840 to fill the vacancy caused by the resignation of Tilghman A. Howard, he won re-election and defeated John Bryce by an overwhelming majority the next year and served until 1843.
 He did not seek reelection to a second full term.
-While in office, he was in favor of compromising with the south over the slavery issue and openly condemned the abolitionists agitators as promoting disunity.
+While in office, he was in favor of compromising with the South over the slavery issue and openly condemned the abolitionist agitators as promoting disunity.